Technical Overview & Methodology

 • Edit $2\theta$ positions for accuracy.

-• Delete spurious peaks (noise, Kα2 shoulders if you are not stripping Kα2).
+• Delete spurious peaks (noise, impurities, Kα2 if stripping is off).

-• Add any missing reflections using Ctrl + Click on the chart.
+• Add important missing peaks, e.g. low-angle reflections, using Ctrl + Click on the chart.

 A clean list of about 15–20 peaks, free of impurities at low angle, is ideal.